BitNinja01/golf-cartographer/README.md

 	1. **Linux**: `~/.config/inkscape/extensions/`
 	2. **macOS**: `~/Library/Application Support/org.inkscape.Inkscape/config/inkscape/extensions/`
 	3. **Windows**: `%APPDATA%\inkscape\extensions\`
-4. Copy the "golf-cartographer" folder into your inkscape extensions folder
+4. Copy the "golf-cartographer" folder into your inkscape extensions folder.
+You can copy "templates" there too, but it won't do anything.
 5. **Verify**: Open Inkscape and check `Extensions > Golf Cartographer` - you should see 5 numbered tools and a glyph library tool.
 <p align="center">
   <img src="docs/images/inkscape_01.png">